naupaka/docker-test/README.md

-Commands to build and run Dockerfile to make a Docker image of with both ssh server and RStudio server listening
+Commands to build and run Dockerfile to make a Docker image with both ssh server and RStudio server

 Meant for local use and testing.
 Naupaka Zimmerman naupaka (at) gmail.com